-- Road system is becoming crowded with limited ability to keep increasing capacity.
-Offering high speed rail, will encourage more people to travel by train relieving gridlock in city centres.
+- The road system is becoming crowded with limited ability to keep increasing capacity.
+Offering high-speed rail will encourage more people to travel by train relieving gridlock in city centres.
 Therefore, it is not just rail travellers who will benefit, but those who gain from lower congestion on the roads.

 - Investment will provide jobs for those involved in building and running the new HS2

 - Journey times from London to Birmingham will be less than one hour.
 There will also be quick rail links to Manchester and Leeds.

 - Despite objections, HS1 has proved successful.
 Demand for HS1 rail travel to the Continent has proved to meet expectations; this has enabled more people to easily travel to Europe.

 - The £17bn will be spread out over 15-20 years.
 Therefore we can afford it.